MobileCSP/MobileCSP/_sources/Unit7-Using-Analyzing-Data/apcreate2.rst

 	<p>If you are taking the course for AP credit, please watch consult the <a href="https://apcentral.collegeboard.org/pdf/digital-portfolio-student-user-guide-ap-csp.pdf" target="_blank" style="font-size: 13px; font-weight: 400;" title="">AP Digital Portfolio Student Guide</a> to learn how to submit your Create project to the <a href="https://apcapstone.collegeboard.org/" target="_blank">AP College Board Digital Portfolio site</a><span style="font-size: 13px; font-weight: 400;">.
 You must submit your Create Performance Task by&nbsp;</span><b style="font-size: 13px;">April 30th</b><span style="font-size: 13px; font-weight: 400;">&nbsp;and include your AP number which you will receive from your AP coordinator. </span></p>

-	<p>For the Create 2 project, you will submit the following to the AP Digital Portfolio site.
-You may use the <a href="https://docs.google.com/document/d/1B0VUXo-voVro_paLykF153QKtZ-urzrY-JkNFxBZjDA/copy" target="_blank" title="">Mobile CSP Create Performance Task template</a> as a guide.
-This contains the new requirements as well as the older written response questions from prior to 2024 which we encourage you to complete (although you will not upload them) in order to prepare for the written response questions that are now in the AP CSP exam.
+	<p>For the Create project, you will submit the following to the AP Digital Portfolio site.
+You may use the <a href="https://docs.google.com/document/d/1B0VUXo-voVro_paLykF153QKtZ-urzrY-JkNFxBZjDA/copy" target="_blank" title="">Mobile CSP Create Performance Task template</a> or the simpler <a href="https://docs.google.com/document/d/14JzNQG9H2ucMdmBtqXWJo8n7fXXioDvCoqsN9xk9wq8/copy" target="_blank" title="PPR">PPR template</a> as a guide.
+The Mobile CSP template contains the new PPR requirements as well as practice written response questions which we encourage you to complete (although you will not upload them) in order to prepare for the written response questions that are now in the AP CSP exam.
 There are also some written response practice questions in Unit 8 and the AP Classroom. </p>
 	<ul>
 	<li><b>COMPONENT A: PROGRAM CODE</b> - Submit one PDF file that contains all of your program code (including comments).
 Your code should include user or file input, output, a list, a procedure with a parameter, selection and iteration blocks.
 Include comments or acknowledgments for any part of the submitted program code that has been written by someone other than you and/or your collaborative partner(s).
 In App Inventor, you can right click to "Download Blocks as Image" or use a snipping tool to capture screenshots.
 You can paste these images in a Google doc and then export it as a pdf.</li>
 	<li><b>COMPONENT B: VIDEO</b> - Create a 1 minute anonymous video presentation providing a demo of your working app.
 See <a href="https://docs.google.com/document/d/1-4oA9bdqDRse1nYpV2wxHnOIwFNas01TbeRnVSBKQ6I/view" target="_blank">How To: Create an App Video</a> for help.
 The video should show your running program, including input to your program, at least one aspect of the functionality of your program, and output produced by your program.
 Collaboration is not allowed during the development of your video.
 The video must not contain any distinguishing information about yourself nor voice narration (though text captions are encouraged).
 The video must be in either .mp4, .wmv, .avi, or .mov format and may not exceed one minute in length and 30MB in file size.  </li>